 4. Polycystic ovary syndrome (PCOS): PCOS is caused by a hormone imbalance that disrupts ovulation.
 The ovaries develop many small cysts instead of ripening and maturing one egg each cycle.

-5. Female tube blockages: Blocked or damaged fallopian tubes prevent eggs from reaching the uterus and the sperm from fusing with the egg.
-Leading causes include pelvic inflammatory disease, sexually transmitted diseases such as chlamydia, and previous sterilisation surgery.
+5. Fallopian Tube Blockage: Blocked or damaged fallopian tubes prevent eggs from reaching the uterus and the sperm from fusing with the egg.
+Leading causes include pelvic inflammatory disease, sexually transmitted diseases such as chlamydia, and previous sterilization surgery.